College basketball 2021-22: Seasoned Whitworth sets sights on NWC crown, playoffs

 That gives the Pirates a core to build around, and they also return contributors like junior Jerry Twenge, a Mt.
 Spokane High graduate, and sophomore Jake Holtz, who showed promise as his role increased throughout last season.

-Whitworth will start this season ranked 19th in the d3hoops.com national poll, in which they received one first-place vote.
-Their season starts at home Nov.
+Whitworth starts this season ranked No. 19 in the d3hoops.com national poll, in which they received one first-place vote.
+The Pirates open at home on Nov.
 5 and 6 with games against Greenville and Redlands, part of the Tip-Off Classic, with fellow NWC team Pacific rounding out the event.

 “They’re extremely ready, and they really want to play in front of fans again,” Jablonski said of his team.
 “That sure adds enjoyment for every college athlete.”